 Bayesian hierarchical modeling is transformative for EMR based prediction.

-Bayesian methods are old, but novel in EMR surveillance.
-Reverend Thomas Bayes (Portrait in Fig.1)[14] formulated the Bayes theorem already in 1763 as an alternative statistical model.
-With a well developed theory, Bayesian methods are only novel in so far as they were rarely used in medical research un- til computers and Markov Chain Monte Carlo algorithms became widely available in the 1990s, leading to an expansion of applied Bayesian work [15, 16], more recently also in Big Data [17].
-Past constraints in computational implementation have largely been overcome, except maybe for very large complex data sets like EMRs.
-We are not aware of any Bayesian hierarchical prediction model based
+Bayesian methods are novel in EMR surveillance.
+Reverend Thomas Bayes (Portrait in Fig.1)[14] formulated the Bayes theorem in 1763 as an alternative statistical model.
+With a well developed theory, Bayesian methods are novel in so far as they were rarely used in medical research until computers and Markov Chain Monte Carlo algorithms became widely available in the 1990s, leading to an expansion of applied Bayesian work [15, 16], more recently also in Big Data [17].
+Past constraints in computational implementation have largely been overcome, except for very large complex data sets such as EMRs.
+We are not aware of any Bayesian hierarchical prediction model-based

 on large EMRs to date.
-However, now ultra-fast Hamiltonian Monte Carlo algo- rithms [18] and clever statistical formulation or transformation allow to push the boundaries of computability, also for very large EMR data sets [19].
+However, current ultra-fast Hamiltonian Monte Carlo algorithms [18] and ingenious statistical formulation or transformation allow us to push the boundaries of computability for very large EMR data sets [19].

 Figure 2: Thomas Bayes formulated